antmicro/kenning/docs/source/kenning-api.md

 ## RuntimeProtocol

-`kenning.core.runtimeprotocol.RuntimeProtocol` class conducts the communication between the client (host) and the server (target).
+The `kenning.core.runtimeprotocol.RuntimeProtocol` class conducts communication between the client (host) and the server (target).

-The RuntimeProtocol class requires implementing methods for:
+The RuntimeProtocol class requires method implementation for:

 * initializing the server and the client (communication-wise),
 * waiting for the incoming data,
-* sending the data,
+* data sending,
-* receiving the data,
+* data receiving,
-* uploading the model inputs to the server,
+* uploading model inputs to the server,
 * uploading the model to the server,
-* requesting the inference on target,
+* requesting inference on target,
-* downloading the outputs from the server,
+* downloading outputs from the server,
-* (optionally) downloading the statistics from the server (i.e. performance speed, CPU/GPU utilization, power consumption),
+* (optionally) downloading the statistics from the server (e.g. performance speed, CPU/GPU utilization, power consumption),
-* notifying of success or failure by the server,
+* success or failure notifications from the server,
-* parsing messages.
+* message parsing.

 Based on the above-mentioned methods, the `kenning.core.runtime.Runtime` connects the host with the target.

-The examples of RuntimeProtocol:
+RuntimeProtocol examples:

 * [NetworkProtocol](https://github.com/antmicro/kenning/blob/master/kenning/runtimeprotocols/network.py) - implements a TCP-based communication between the host and the client.